7–11 Jul 2025

 As the largest UK Astronomy meeting, we aim to make this event welcoming and accessible for all participants.
 On this page you can find information about the accessibility of the buildings that will be used for NAM2025.
 If you have any further questions or need any further accommodations please contact nam2025@durham.ac.uk.

 All buildings have lift access to all floors.
-There will be a quiet space available away from the main conference rooms, located in OCW and clearly signposted.
-We ask you to avoid having extended conversations or zoom meetings here - there are booths available in the TLC.
+There will be a quiet space available away from the main conference rooms, located in OCW (room 226) and clearly signposted.
+We ask you to avoid having extended conversations or zoom meetings here - there are booths available for this in the TLC.
 Speakers will use microphones and zoom links will be available for hybrid participation.
 English subtitles will be enabled on zoom.

 Participants who feel unwell on the day are highly encouraged to attend and present remotely, for both their own welfare and that of other participants.